pingswept/me30-website/content/logistics/syllabus.md

 ![semester timeline](/img/SemesterTimeline.jpg)

-### Homeworks (20%)
+### Homeworks & Quizzes (20%)

 Most weeks, there will be some smaller deliverables that we assign to support you in making progress toward project success.
 For each homework, Canvas will indicate whether you should upload a photo, video, or other documentation.
 These submissions are graded for effort and completion, either 0 or 1 point.

+There will also be four 10-minute quizzes on key concepts in the first two-thirds of the semester.
+These will be administered in class.
+The lowest quiz grade will be dropped.

 ### Class exercises (10%)

 We'll work together on hands-on, [in-class exercises](http://andnowforelectronics.com/logistics/exercises/) during each class period.
-For each class period, Canvas will indicate the exercise for which you should upload a photo or other documentation.
+For each class period, Canvas will indicate the exercise for which you should upload a photo or other documentation as an "Exit Ticket."
 Canvas submissions for in-class exercises are due by the end of the class period.
 These submissions are graded for effort and completion, either 0 or 1 point.
+Your Class Exercises grade will also include a component for your contributions to the ME 30 learning community over the course of the semester, including your presence in class and lab.

 ## Honesty